bovender/LinkTitles/README.md

-Please note that the extension will work on a fully built page when this mode is enabled; therefore, it *will* add links to text transcluded from templates, regardless of the configuration setting of `LinkTitlesSkipTemplages`.
+Please note that the extension will work on a fully built page when this mode is enabled; therefore, it *will* add links to text transcluded from templates, regardless of the configuration setting of `$wgLinkTitlesSkipTemplates`.

 You can purge the page cache and trigger rendering by adding `?action=purge` to the URL.